 Measuring the results of an ad campaign or a marketing push is important.
 How else will you know if the effort was a success, and if the investment produced a profitable return?
-In the old-media days, it was often tough to measure, causing uncertainty and frustration among both buyers and sellers.
+In the past, it was often tough to measure, causing uncertainty and frustration among both buyers and sellers.

 It's Not All About Clicks

 Clicks are insanely easy to count.
-The click-thru-rate quickly became a new gold standard, and the abbreviation CTR made it seem so official and valid.
+The click-thru-rate quickly became the gold standard, and the abbreviation CTR made it seem official and valid.
 But what was it really measuring?
 And what does that metric have to do with the marketer’s goals?
 These are the issues I often find myself discussing when I lead digital-media workshops, but these questions are not discussed as often as they should be with prospects.

-Start With the Prospect's Goals
+Start With the Prospect's Desired Business Results

 But Don't Be Limited to Just One Metric

 The digital media professional should also present all the insights gained from this campaign, and where appropriate, in the context of other campaigns run for this marketer.
 Take a deep dive into the analytics.
-How many arrived at the targeted web pages by clicking an ad, by clicking a link, by a search (using which search terms), and by directly typing in the website address?
+How many arrived at the targeted web pages by clicking an ad, by clicking a link, by a search, and by directly typing in the website address?
 What was the overall increase in traffic?
 Pay specific attention to the time spent on those site pages that focus on the subject of the campaign.
+Look beyond last click attribution conversions and look for a total lift in conversions that follow overall traffic increases.
 How did various pieces of creative perform in comparison to each other, and how can that information be used to improve the next campaign?

 Digital media can be dramatically effective in helping clients achieve their desired business results.
 But the data that’s accumulated while working toward those results is also of immense value.
 Take the huge opportunity you have with digital campaigns and deliver insights as well as results.
 Your clients will thank you with more business.